TheDataVirtuoso/HR--Employee-Attrition-Power-BI-Project/README.md

 - Project Scope: Includes tracking current attrition rates, analyzing historical trends, and performing detailed analyses by department and demographic profiles..

-- Limitations: The analysis is based on the available dataset and does not include real-time data.
-The study focuses on identifying trends and patterns to inform strategic HR decisions.
+- Limitations: The study focuses on identifying trends and patterns to inform strategic HR decisions.

 ### 2. DATA COLLECTION